Indiana Jones and the Dial of Destiny: Themes and influences

-Speaking about the film as a finale to the franchise, Mangold said, "It became really important to me to figure out how to make this a movie about a hero at sunset".
-He said that Jones's age would be a major part of the film, something that was touched upon only briefly in the earlier drafts: "The issues I brought up about Indy's age were not things I thought were being addressed in the material being developed at the time.
+Ford and Mangold both felt that Crystal Skull did not do enough to highlight Jones' age and the new era in which he lives.
+Speaking about Dial of Destiny as a finale to the franchise, Mangold said, "It became really important to me to figure out how to make this a movie about a hero at sunset".
+He said that Jones' age would be a major part of the film, something that was touched upon only briefly in the earlier drafts: "The issues I brought up about Indy's age were not things I thought were being addressed in the material being developed at the time.
 There were 'old' jokes, but the material itself wasn't about it.
 To me, whatever your greatest liability, you should fly straight towards that.
-If you try to pretend it's not there, you end up getting slings and arrows the whole way."
+If you try to pretend it's not there, you end up getting slings and arrows the whole way".
+According to Mangold and Ford, Dial of Destiny is about age, time and family relationships.
+Mangold said the film "is not about aging per se, but time — the way time travels for all of us, the way we all get older as the world changes around us".

 Mangold said of the film's cinematic style that the opening sequence, set in 1944, is meant to contrast with the main plot, which takes place in 1969, allowing the film to start with a blast of classic Indiana Jones action reminiscent of the first three films (1981–1989).
-The transition from the pulpy cinematic language of 1940s films brings the characters from an "older world" into the "modern" 1960s, a present that essentially started, in terms of technology, with the Cold War, nuclear power, intrigue and black and white morality.
+The transition from the pulpy cinematic language of 1940s films brings the characters from an "older world" into the "modern" 1960s, a present strongly influenced by the Cold War, nuclear power, space travel, intrigue and the lack of black-and-white morality.
 Mangold sought to portray "an accurate and realistic appraisal of where this character would be at this time in his life", describing Jones as "a hero who is used to a black and white world" when it comes to villains, who now finds himself in a gray world with a lack of "clear good guys and bad guys".
-Jez Butterworth noted the presence of ex-Nazis involved in the U.S. government's moon-landing program.
+Jez Butterworth noted the presence of ex-Nazis involved in the U.S. government's Moon-landing program.
 This makes Jones grow distrustful of his country, feeling like a man out of time in an era in which idealism is gone.
+It was Ford's idea to start the 1969 storyline with Jones at a low point in his life, and then gradually "rebuild him from the ground up" as the film progresses.

-Mangold compared Dial of Destiny to his finale X-Men film Logan, enjoying the notion of what a hero can do for the world when it no longer has a place for him, allowing classical heroes to be seen through the "prism" of today's "jaundiced contemporary attitudes".
-However, Dial of Destiny would lack the seriousness of Logan, the latter regarded as a "purposefully and intentionally" grim adventure.
+Mangold compared Dial of Destiny to his final X-Men film Logan, enjoying the notion of what a hero can do for the world when it no longer has a place for him, allowing classical heroes to be seen through the "prism" of today's "jaundiced contemporary attitudes".
+However, Dial of Destiny would lack the seriousness of Logan, with the latter being regarded as a "purposefully and intentionally" grim adventure.